lionelmace/iks-lab/book/connect-via-cli.md

     ```

 1. Enter your IBMid email and password.

-    {% hint style='tip' %}
-    If you are using a Single-Sign-On authentication with IBMid, use `ibmcloud login --sso`.
-    {% endhint %}
+    {% hint style='tip' %} If you are using a Single-Sign-On authentication with IBMid, use ibmcloud login --sso. {% endhint %}

 1. Select an **Account** and a **Region**.